Guides

 This card is built for people who want no annual fee and more control over where they earn bonus cash back.
 Its standout feature is category customization, which lets you align the 2% earn rate with your own spending habits.

-The Tangerine Money-Back Credit Card earns 2% cash back in up to two customizable categories — or three if you deposit rewards into a Tangerine Savings Account — and 0.5% on everything else.
-The category list is broad and includes groceries, restaurants, gas, recurring bills, home improvement, and more.
+The Tangerine Money-Back Credit Card earns 2% cash back in up to two customizable categories, or three if you deposit rewards into a Tangerine Savings Account.
+The category list includes groceries, restaurants, gas, recurring bills, entertainment, and more.
 That flexibility is the card’s defining feature.
-Most cash back cards assign bonus categories for you; Tangerine lets you align the earn rate with how you actually spend.
-The $12,000 personal income requirement is among the lowest of any rewards card in Canada, which makes it accessible to students, part-time workers, and newcomers building credit.
-For more options in that space, the best credit cards for newcomers to Canada covers cards designed for that profile.
+Most cash back cards lock you into fixed categories that may or may not match your spending.
+Tangerine lets you align the bonus rate with where your money actually goes, which matters more than the headline number.
+The welcome offer of 10% cash back in the first two months on up to $1,000 in purchases adds a strong upfront incentive.

 Card Highlight